bqqbarbhg/achrails/README.md

 To be added: clvitra, https-issues etc.

-Installing for development with Layers box
+Installing for development with Layers Box
 ------------------------------------------

 For development you'll want achrails to be running from your local code instead of relying a prepacked container image.
 For this we'll assume that you need to have a directory structure something like this: